preset/preset/docs/concepts/actions.md

 They are the key concept of Preset: easy to use, powerful enough to make almost any kind of preset.

+## Usage

+Actions are globally avaiable in a preset file.
+Typings are provided by default if you used `preset init`, so you can benefit from IDE autocompletion.
+Every action is a single asynchronous function call with a single object parameter.

 ## Available actions

 The following actions are implemented.